convince-project/smc_ros_gazebo_plugins/README.md

 ### Optional: visualize the running experiment

 Optionally, it is possible to visualize the running simulation using the Gazebo GUI.
-This can be done while the experiment is running, executing the commands below in a new terminal within the container (from the terminator instance, you can use `Ctrl + Shift + O` to split the terminal in two):
+This can be done while the experiment is running: first split the current terminal within the running container in two, pressing `Ctrl + Shift + O`.
+Then, in the new terminal, run the commands below:
 ```bash
 # The partition name is thread dependent: robot0, robot1, ..., robotN
 export GZ_PARTITION=robot0